 - The School offers a Pre-Master's program that provides admission to the Master's program in Christianity and Society for those who do not meet the admission requirements. - 2.
 The Pre-Master's program consists of 30 ECTS. - 3.
-The working language of the Pre-Master's program is English. - 4.
+The program is taught and examinations (oral and written) are taken in English. - 4.
 The Pre-Master's program is offered as a full-time program only. - 5.
 The Pre-Master's program starts on February 1 of each academic year. - 6.
 The Pre-Master's program is offered at the School's location in Tilburg.